A free counselling service for young people and adults combining the benefits of spending time in nature and professional therapy.

 West

-It may be particularly appropriate for people who have sought support through traditional statutory therapeutic servicesÌý(GP’s; CAMHS/community psychiatric services;ÌýotherÌýcounselling; psychotherapy; CBT etc.) but have not been able to make the changes they were hoping for or were unable to gain access ³Ù´ÇÌýservices.
+Who outdoor therapy is for: It may be particularly appropriate for people who have sought support through traditional statutory therapeutic servicesÌý(GP’s; CAMHS/community psychiatric services;ÌýotherÌýcounselling; psychotherapy; CBT etc.) but have not been able to make the changes they were hoping for or were unable to gain access ³Ù´ÇÌýservices.

 This is not a crisis service.ÌýIf someone is suffering from an acute mental health crisis, please read Our Immediate Help guide for adviceÌýon how best to seek immediate support.